liambunch/liambunch/README.md

-- 👋 Hi, I’m Liam
+# 👋 Hi, I’m Liam...
+and I am a person who is facinated by computers

-- 📫 How to reach me:
+## 📫 How to reach me:

 Discord: Liam_#9487